Zondax/keyringPoc/README.md

 secp256k1, a potential solution would be to include the Name() of the algorithm as part of the request.
 In this scenario, it would be reasonable to refactor the SDK to pass the algorithm as a string in those methods.
 Then, a lookup can be performed on a map to obtain the corresponding SignatureAlgo based on the provided string.

+### Plugin Subprocess
+To ensure proper termination of the plugins alongside the main process, it would be beneficial to extend the keyring with a Close() method.